-An applicant may challenge the geologically hazardous area classification determination made by the administrator.Administrator.
+administrator.
+Administrator.
 Said challenge shall be in the form of a geologic site assessment or a geotechnical report under the provisions of Section 11.86.070.
-If the geologic site assessment or geotechnical report indicates that the geologically hazardous area does not exist or should be classified as no riskor low risk, the aAdministrator may find that the performance standards outlined in this chapter do not apply to the site or project.
+If the geologic site assessment or geotechnical report indicates that the geologically hazardous area does not exist or should be classified as no risk or low risk, the administrator may find that the performance standards outlined in this chapter do not apply to the site or project.

-11.86.040035 Administrative review.
+11.86.035 Administrative review.

-The administratorAdministrator may modify the requirements of this chapter when existing or intervening natural or manmade features would preclude the development proposal from geologic risk.
+The administrator may modify the requirements of this chapter when existing or intervening natural or manmade features would preclude the development proposal from geologic risk.
 An applicant may request such review from the department of community development as part of the permit application process.